Our Roots - Faith Lutheran Church Today (Formerly Capernaum)

 The Messiah Lutheran Church congregation was organized February 18, 1921.
 Many of the charter members were formerly members of the Capernaum Lutheran church in Ashtabula Harbor (now Faith Lutheran Church).
 Swedish immigrants were the founders of Capernaum and they settled in the harbor.
 But in later years many families moved "uptown" to Ashtabula Main Avenue area and the need was felt for a church that would serve that area.

 On February 18, 1921, a group of members met and unanimously decided to organize a new congregation.
 The new church was incorporated under the name of the Evangelical Messiah Lutheran Church of Ashtabula, Ohio.
 It has been called in short - Messiah Lutheran Church.
-The "uptown" families built a chapel in 1907 on Hiawatha Street.
+The "uptown" families had previously built a chapel in 1907 on Hiawatha Street.
 That chapel is still in use today by the Hiawatha Church of God.
 All of this early 20th century activity was an outreach effort of Capernaum.

 Hiawatha Chapel about 1921